See flat opening led by mixed global cues: ICICIdirect

-According to ICICIdirect, Nifty is likely to open flat on the back of mixed global cues.
+According to a report by ICICIdirect, Nifty is likely to open flat on the back of mixed global cues.

 Like this story, share it with millions of investors on M3